LakshmiNarasimhan273/LakshmiNarasimhan273/README.md

 <img src="https://github-profile-trophy.vercel.app/?username=LakshmiNarasimhan273&theme=tokyonight&no-frame=true&no-bg=true&row=1&column=6&margin-w=8"/>

 </div>

+> ℹ️ **If trophies don't render:** either (a) the free `github-profile-trophy.vercel.app` service is temporarily down — common, it has no uptime guarantee — or (b) your account hasn't earned enough public activity yet to unlock trophy tiers (stars received, PRs merged, issues closed, followers, etc. all factor in).
+Test the URL directly in a browser tab; if it loads there but not on GitHub, it's a caching issue — push any small commit to your profile repo to force a refresh.

 - 📦 Active across **MERN-stack repositories** spanning dashboards, CRUD systems, and full-stack apps
 - 🔥 Consistent contribution history — see live streak & activity graphs above